 ADD= Days Sales Outstanding – Best Possible Days Sales Outstanding

-This is a great way to obtain an overview of the previous month’s financial status to have an up-to-date reporting, and evaluate plans and decisions moving forward.
+Monthly financial reports are a management way of obtaining a concise overview of the previous month’s financial status to have up-to-date reporting of the cash management, profit and loss statements while evaluating future plans and decisions moving forward.

-To help you better understand how you can benefit from financial visualizations, we are going to provide some specific monthly financial report templates and KPIs.
+To help you understand how you can benefit from financial visualizations, here are 4 monthly report examples, complete with explanatory insight and a deeper insight into their respective KPIs.

 **click to enlarge**